-The Graduate School of Humanities offers 53 English-taught and 26 Dutch-taught programmes in 21 different subject areas.
+The Graduate School of Humanities offers English-taught and Dutch-taught Master's programmes.
 It also offers specialisations in Arabic, German, French, Greek and Latin, Hebrew, Italian, Scandinavian, Slavonic and Spanish.
 Many programmes score highly in the international university rankings.

-Our professional (or dual) Master’s programmes combine in-depth theoretical knowledge with practice-based learning.
+Our Dual Master’s programmes combine in-depth theoretical knowledge with practice-based learning.
 As part of the programme, students are expected to apply their acquired theoretical knowledge during a work placement of three to six months.

 As a rule, students with a Master’s degree wishing to enter a Research Master’s programme directly related to their intellectual background should be able to complete the programme within one year.